How to Find The Perfect 30A Beach Home/Condo

 Below, we’ve come up with a list of eight important questions to ask yourself, which will help you narrow down your real estate search and find the perfect 30A beach home.

 Which area do you want to be in?

 When looking for a home or condo, it’s crucial to have clarity when it comes to where you’d like to settle down.
 Keep in mind that there are many areas in the 30A region to consider.
 Therefore, it’s important to decide which one is best for you.
 Here are a few of the most popular:

-Santa Rosa Beach – This area boasts a well-rounded selection of excellent restaurant to choose from, as well as plenty of places to shop.
+- Santa Rosa Beach – This area boasts a well-rounded selection of excellent restaurants to choose from, as well as plenty of places to shop.
 It is also known for its exciting nightlife and entertainment, making it an excellent area for families.

 Is your realtor knowledgeable about the 30A real estate market?

 Remember that not all realtors are experts in all areas of real estate.
 Some realtors, for example, might specialize in selling condominiums to single professionals, while others might only be more knowledgeable about selling bungalows and family homes.
 As such, you’ll want to make sure that you work with a realtor who specializes in selling homes in the 30A area.

 How much are you looking to spend on your home/condo?